ankan-mldl/Ankan/README.md

 # Execution Guide

 ## Install the necessary libraries
-Install PIL library in order to execute the program.
+Install PIL library before executing the program.

 ## Run the script
 Run the script from the folder itself.
 After running it, enter the image filename along with it's extension.